axelayala1988/ace/Readme.md

       domain_ext: "nip.io"      # defaults to xip.io, set to nip.io in case of stability issues
       addons: "dns storage registry ingress "
     git:
+      version: "1.11.6"         # version of gitea to install, defaults to 1.11.6
       user: "dynatrace"         # user that will be created to log in to gitea, password is the same, defaults to "dynatrace"
+      password: "dynatrace"     # password for the user that will be automatically created, defaults to "dynatrace"
       email: "ace@ace.ace"      # email assigned to user, for account creation purposes, defaults to "ace@ace.ace"
       org: "ace"                # org that will be created on gitea, defaults to "ace"
-      repo: "hot-repo"          # repo that will be created on gitea, defaults to "hot-repo"
+      repo: "ace"          # repo that will be created on gitea, defaults to "hot-repo"
+    activegate:
+      download_location: "/vagrant/ansible/Dynatrace-ActiveGate-Linux-x86-latest.sh" # overwrite where the oneagent will be downloaded, subsequent vagrant up can be sped up that way
 ```

 ### Step 4 - Provision